pguse/ics4u-2019-2020/exercises/00 - intro/README.md

     * **What is your name?**
     * **How old are you?**
     * **What month were you born in?**
-* Save the answers the three questions.
+* Save the answers to the three questions.
 * Output the answers back into the console.